core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The approach described in this specification should take into account the risk of compromise of group members.
 In particular, this document specifies that a key management scheme for secure revocation and renewal of Security Contexts and group keying material should be adopted.

+{{I-D.ietf-ace-key-groupcomm-oscore}} provides a simple rekying scheme for renewing Security Context in a group.

-Especially in dynamic, large-scale, groups where endpoints can join and leave at any time, it is important that the considered group key management scheme is efficient and highly scalable with the group size, in order to limit the impact on performance due to the Security Context and keying material update.
+Alternative rekeying schemes which are more scalable with the group size may be needed in dynamic, large-scale, groups where endpoints can join and leave at any time, in order to limit the impact on performance due to the Security Context and keying material update.

 ## Update of Security Context and Key Rotation {#ssec-key-rotation}